EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * G_X and G_Y are the ECDH ephemeral public keys of I and R, respectively.

-* CRED_U and CRED_V are the credentials containing the public authentication keys of I and R, respectively.
+* CRED_I and CRED_R are the credentials containing the public authentication keys of I and R, respectively.

-* ID_CRED_U and ID_CRED_V are data enabling the recipient party to retrieve the credential of I and R, respectively.
+* ID_CRED_I and ID_CRED_R are data enabling the recipient party to retrieve the credential of I and R, respectively.

 * Sig(I; . ) and S(R; . ) denote signatures made with the private authentication key of I and R, respectively.